henryhale/henryhale.github.io/src/content/blog/presumption-of-mutual-understanding.md

 At what point do we, as individuals, accept or reject these shared understandings?
 Who determines what is and isn’t appropriate?
 And what happens when someone deliberately defies the consensus?

+### Modern Perspectives on Meaning

+Modern philosophers continue to explore the complexities of meaning and mutual understanding, particularly in the context of language, culture, and individual agency.
+Jordan Peterson, in [Maps of Meaning: The Architecture of Belief](https://wikipedia.org/wiki/Maps_of_Meaning), argues that shared symbols and narratives are essential for social cohesion, as they provide a framework for interpreting reality and guiding behavior.
+He suggests that when these frameworks break down or are deliberately ignored, societal discord and existential confusion can follow.
+Similarly, [Slavoj Žižek](https://wikipedia.org/wiki/Slavoj_%C5%BDi%C5%BEek) examines meaning through the lens of ideology, contending that what we perceive as "common sense" is often shaped by hidden ideological structures that dictate how we interpret symbols and gestures.
+Both thinkers highlight the delicate balance between personal interpretation and collective understanding, raising the question: when we reject established meanings, are we exercising freedom, or merely destabilizing the very foundations that make communication possible?

 ### Breaking from the Norm: Ignorance, Defiance, or Justification?

 There are generally three possibilities when someone challenges an established social norm: